-Uterine Fibroid Treatment in Atlanta, GA
+Uterine Fibroid Specialist in Atlanta, GA

 Uterine Fibroids, which are abnormal growths in a woman’s uterus, affects 70 to 80 percent* of women in their lifetime.
 These tumors can cause severe abdominal pain and heavy periods.
 Atlanta Women’s Obstetrics & Gynecology has been providing the highest quality of care to women in Atlanta, GA for over 35 years.
 Our board-certified OBGYNs are highly trained in diagnosing and treating uterine fibroids.
 Call (404) 352-3616 to schedule an appointment at our office in Midtown Atlanta today!